-We have a diversified portfolio with fifteen programs.
+We have a diversified portfolio with numerous programs at various preclinical and clinical stages of development.
 These programs require significant capital investment.
-Our programs are at various stages of research, discovery, preclinical and early clinical development.
+Our programs are at various stages of research, discovery, preclinical and clinical development.
 We seek to maintain a process of prioritization and resource allocation to maintain an optimal balance between aggressively advancing lead programs and ensuring replenishment of our portfolio.
 We regularly review the programs in our portfolio, and terminate those programs which do not meet our development criteria, which we have done a number of times in the past.